 In order to properly design and build our planes, Colorado DBF members use many programs, whether free from the CU OIT Website or from elsewhere, to generate simulations, create mockups, and create controls interfaces.

-Our most-used software is linked below along with tutorials
+Our most-used software is linked below along with tutorials.

 Next, recommended ITLL/AERO workshops are listed under the Hardware section; however, we have a lot of specialized hardware that students will be taught how to use.